 Lumens is a measure of light produced from a light source.
 When buying a light bulb, don’t look for wattage, look for lumens.
 See the “Lumens Chart for Incandescent Bulbs” below for light output compared to incandescent bulbs.
 CFLs and LEDs usually have a slightly lower lumens rating than an equivalent incandescent bulb, but will seem just as bright because of a higher color temperature.

-A light bulb with a higher color temperature, with the same lumens rating of a bulb with a lower color temperature, will seem brighter because of a whiter light.
+A light bulb with the same lumens rating and a higher color temperature, will seem brighter because of the whiter color.